ManpreetSingh2609/-ManpreetSingh2609/README.md

 ## 💬 Ask Me About

 - **Expertise:**
-  - Feel free to inquire about Python, web development, cloud computing, or my experiences in organizing and participating in coding contests.
+  - Feel free to talk about Python, Web development and Coding.
 I am happy to share insights and experiences.

 ## 📫 Contact Information

 - **Professional Inquiries:**
-  - For professional inquiries, please reach out via email at [your@email.com](mailto:your@email.com) or connect with me on LinkedIn at [linkedin.com/in/yourprofile](https://linkedin.com/in/yourprofile).
+  - For professional inquiries, please reach out via LinkedIn at [manpreetsingh2609]([https://www.linkedin.com/in/manpreetsingh2609/).
 Open to discussions, collaboration, and networking.

 ## ⚡ Interesting Fact